monk-io/docs/docs/guides/k8s-migrate.md

     inherits: yelb/redis
 ```

-And as we can see we're defining new namespace for it, we're also creating two [runnables](/monkscript/yaml/runnables/) that will inherit from already existing templates.
-Simple as that.
+In this example, we're defining a new namespace for production and adding two [runnables](/monkscript/yaml/runnables/).
+Each runnable inherits from existing templates via the `inherits` parameter.

 Now we will have to add our appserver and ui.
-With those two we will do a little bit more as they had some workarounds in previously and to demonstrate how we can change few parts of inherited template we will update image-tag too.
+We'll need to do a bit more as we had to use some workarounds in development mode.
+Fortunately, the inheritance will make this task easier.

 Lets start with appserver.
 We need to:

-1. Add `image-tag` option.
+1. Add the `image-tag` option.
-2. Put new `variables` in to reflect proper namespace in our `get-hostname` functions.
+2. Add new `variables` to reflect the proper namespace in our `get-hostname` functions.

-To do that, our `appserver` definition will look like that:
+Our `appserver` definition will look like that:

 ```yaml
 appserver: